peasy/Peasy.NET-Samples/README.md

 In this configuration, the client shares business logic with the server, excepting the shipping functionality which is now handled exclusively on the server.

-One final note is that the shipping logic in the OrderItemShipCommand executes atomically within the context of a transaction.
+Something else to mention is that the shipping logic in the OrderItemShipCommand executes atomically within the context of a transaction.
 As stated previously, it is notoriously difficult to orchestrate transactions against out-of-band HTTP invocations.
 Creating a client service proxy allows us to delegate that responsibility to the server, where it can orchestrate these transactions directly against the configured database within a transaction context (DTC, etc.).

+One final note is that sometimes business services contain alot of business rules that interact with a database.
+In this scenario, it might pay off to bypass business logic in the .NET client and delegate it to the server (Web Api application) to reduce database chattiness.
+Creating client service proxies can help faciliate this as well.